top of page

 2024 was a big year.

 2024 was a notable election year nationally, but it was also big for our League in North Dakota.
-We empowered more voters than ever before thanks to our League members, volunteers, and core team of voter engagement volunteers.
+We empowered more voters than ever before thanks to our League members and volunteers.
 We tabled at more events, presented to more organizations, and increased the visibility of our statewide voter guide.

 It was also a year of firsts: our first statewide election observation program, our first time translating voting information, and our first virtual escape room about voting in North Dakota.
 (Cute zombies, anyone?)